-HIV and AIDS were first identified in South Africa in gay men around the 1980s.
+By contrast HIV and AIDS were first identified in South Africa in gay men around the 1980s.
 By the late 1980s doctors had begun to warn of a significant HIV and AIDS epidemic and the first heterosexual AIDS cases were diagnosed in late 1987.
-The need for a community based HIV & AIDS program was first publicly acknowledged in 1990 by the Maputo statement on HIV & AIDS in Southern Africa, issued jointly by the banned and exiled ANC and a range of anti apartheid organisations.
+The need for a community based HIV & AIDS program was first publicly acknowledged in 1990.

-The HIV epidemic in South Africa was and still is, fueling the TB epidemic.
-As far back as 2009, when the World Health Organisation (WHO) reviewed the South African TB program, they said that the biggest area of concern in South Africa remained the dual epidemics of HIV and TB.
+However, when in 2009 the World Health Organisation (WHO) reviewed the South African TB program, they said that the biggest area of concern in South Africa remained the dual epidemics of HIV and TB.
 There were unacceptably high mortality rates.1“SA TB programme gets a cautious thumbs up”, health-e, July 2009